VitaminB16/roh_tickets/README.md

-A data engineering project for ROH using their REST API.
+A little data engineering project for ROH using their REST API :)

 It is deployed to Google Cloud as a Cloud Function, and a Cloud Run service via Docker container.
 Cloud Scheduler service is set up to call the Cloud Run several times a day to check for updated data from the API and store it in a Google Cloud Storage bucket.
 It also updates the **Upcoming events** plot below.